 Eve George is one of Georgia Tech’s most outstanding students.
 Her story began after shadowing an anesthesiologist at a local hospital during high school.
 Eve was impressed with how all the surgeons operated meticulously, causing a newfound fascination about medical technology used in the operating room, which eventually led to her discovery of the biomedical engineering world.
 Georgia Tech became her final choice among her college options because it provided a welcoming atmosphere at number one biomedical engineering undergraduate program in the country.
 Her experiences throughout her years at Georgia Tech are phenomenal, as she turned from a laidback freshman to an enthusiastic, soon-to be graduating biomedical engineer.

 Eve’s first year at Georgia Tech was academically grueling because her high school fatigue prolonged into her freshman year; she adjusted her mindset and became determined to do better her second year.
 She developed habits like establishing priorities and bribing herself with rewards in order to increase academic motivation.
 Eve advises freshmen and transfer students to not compare yourself to your peers since everyone is different.
-Thus, she enthusiastically claims, “Just do you.
-Be yourself.”
+Thus, she enthusiastically claims,

 Through all of the BME courses, she took a liking to many courses such as the hands-on physiology lab BME 3110, in which she dissected a heart, and other team project based BME courses.
 She leads projects, and ensures they progress reasonably.
 In her senior design team, she is the communicator who reaches out and interviews product users.
 She believes in motivating others and being a positive force on any team.